Common ways to measure share price volatility

 Beta

-How to minimise the impact of volatility on your equities portfolio
+How to manage volatility in an equities portfolio

-One of the number-one options you have to curb the impact of volatility on the equities in your portfolio is to diversify the asset classes you invest in.
-Government bonds and stocks tend to work in opposite directions and can be an effective hedge against falling equities.
+One of the options you have to curb the impact of volatility on the equities in your portfolio is to diversify the asset classes you invest in.
+Government bonds and equities have sometimes moved in different directions, but correlations can change, including during inflationary periods, so bonds may not always offset equity losses.

 The inflationary climate will also influence your choice of bonds.
 In times of high inflation, it’s possible that low-risk, low-return bonds do not even keep pace with inflation, thereby eating into your portfolio’s purchasing power.